Frequently Asked Questions About Camp Erdman

 What is a "stayover" and what do they do?

 Our programs are designed in one-week sessions but because some campers have such a great time, they wish to stay for more.
 In these cases we give families the option of having their campers “stayover” for two or more weeks without being picked up.
 So they “stayover” from one session to the next.
 During this time they are given a day where they do laundry and relax a little.
-Campers choose which activities they’d like to do at a slower pace then a normal camp day.
+Campers choose which activities they’d like to do at a slower pace than a regular camp day.
 When the next session begins, they join right in and are well rested to begin another week of camp.

 What happens if my child does not like the food?